FAQ

 What building materials are likely to contain asbestos?

-• Sprayed-on Fire Protection (typically on ceiling beams in commercial building)
+Sprayed-on Fire Protection (typically on ceiling beams in commercial buildings)

 How do I take an asbestos sample?